DAVID and ADRIAN DENT

 The Dents corporate clients include sponsors of the Derby” Vodafone”, St.Leger sponsors “Pertemps”

 And Cheltenham sponsors “Faucets” aswell as Velka sponsors Ceska Pojistovna.

-David Dent is a passionate defender of Incentive Conservation and aboriginal hunting rights, and collects Native American pieces aswell as designing couture items using native furs.
 Both brothers are outspoken against what they see as attacks on Liberty represented by hunting and smoking bans, and this is often reflected in their Art.
-They also are great supporters of various Racing related charities including their main charity The Spinal Injuries Association for which they have raised tens of thousands of pounds through sale of their paintings and organising the annual Chepstow raceday.
+They also are great supporters of various Racing related charities including their main charity The Spinal Injuries Association for which they have raised tens of thousands of pounds through sale of their paintings and organised two annual Chepstow racedays.

-Adrian has recently married Russian racing stables and Bloodstock Accountant and secretary (from CRB in the Czech republic) and disc jockey from Siberia, Roxanna.
+Adrian has recently married Russian racing stables and Bloodstock Accountant and secretary (from CRB in the Czech republic) and disc jockey originally from Yakutia, in Siberia, Roxanna.

 Aswell as Equine and Hunting subjects the brothers are also well known for their Coursing greyhounds, wildlife and also the female form.
 David launched his own small Couture fashion label in 2010; Ponygurl Couture.
-David met his partner Eliza through needing a model for his clothing.
-Eliza modelled at Agent Provocateur; and also at Fine Art institutions like the Mall Galleries, Royal Acdemy and London Sketch club; so she has been a great inspiration to his work.
-Since meeting she also has acquired the Racing bug and writes a popular blog for the British Horseracing Authority at www.lovetheraces.com
+David met and worked with former partner Eliza through needing a model for his clothing.
+Eliza modelled at Agent Provocateur; and also at Fine Art institutions like the Mall Galleries, Royal Aademy and London Sketch club; so they had a great working relationship for several years.
+They parted on good terms and she now pursues a career as a climate scientist in Copenhagen.

-David and Adrian now mainly exhibit at Cheltenham Races and point to points, plus events such as Punchestown Festival with Alan Redmond Fine Art their agent there.
+David and Adrian now mainly exhibit at Chepstow Races and point to points, plus events such as Punchestown Festival with Alan Redmond Fine Art their agent there.

 Art agents in Prague are Christian Richner Bloodstock and Prague Racecourse director Petr Drahos .